1.3 Material accounting policy information

 Company as a lessor

 Leases in which the Company does not substantially transfer all the risks and rewards of ownership of an asset are classified as operating leases.
-Rental income from operating lease is recognized on a straightline basis over the term of the relevant lease.
+Rental income from operating leases is recognized on a straight¬ line basis over the term of the relevant lease.
 Initial direct costs incurred by lessors in negotiating and arranging an operating lease shall be added to the carrying amount of the leased asset and recognized as an expense over the lease term on the same basis as the lease income.
 Leases are classified as finance leases when substantially all of the risks and rewards of ownership transfer from the Company to the lessee.

-IX.
-Investment property
+(vi) Investment property

 (i) Recognition and initial measurement